 Sea bass with lemongrass, lime and ginger

-Lemon grass, lime and ginger are the quintessential flavours of Thai cooking, usually given an added kick with red chilli, perfect for Sea Bass
+Lemon grass, lime and fresh ginger are the quintessential flavours of Thai cuisine, usually given an added kick with red chilli, perfect for this Sea Bass recipe.

 - Preparation Time15 mins

 - Additional Timemarinate for 1 hour

 - Cooking Time25 mins

 - Saturated Fat2.4g

 - Two 900g/2lb whole sea bass, scaled and cleaned

 - 2.5cm/1in piece fresh ginger, peeled and grated

 - 2tbsp lime juice

 - 2tsp brown sugar